ambassify/parse-js/README.md

 .chain(configurator)
 ```

-The `.chain()` method allows your to create pre-defined chains which can be
+The `.chain()` method allows you to create predefined chains which can be
 easily re-used for different parsers.

 Example:

-This example created a pre-defined one-way base64 parser.
+This example creates a predefined one-way base64 parser.

 ```javascript
 function base64_decode(p) {